minh-p/Zathura-Pywal-arch/README.md

 ## Disclaimer:
-This is my fork of Zathura-Pywal: https://github.com/GideonWolfe/Zathura-Pywal dmenu wasn't working nicely so I changed the created zathura override to zathurawal in /usr/local/bin
+This is my fork of Zathura-Pywal: https://github.com/GideonWolfe/Zathura-Pywal dmenu wasn't working nicely so I changed the created zathura override to zathu in /usr/local/bin The original zathura suggestion would still exist if you want to use that instead.

 ![alt text](https://i.imgur.com/ETGxlfY.jpg)
 ![alt text](https://i.imgur.com/qCxiPjD.png)